Request for Proposals

 - The selected artist will be responsible for maintenance of their sculpture for one year.

-- Selection criteria will include but is not limited to: aesthetics, adequacy of response to the theme of volunteerism, site specificity, originality, safety, feasibility, and durability.
+- Selection criteria will include but is not limited to: aesthetics, site specificity, originality, safety, feasibility, and durability of the structure itself as well as the mosaic components.

-- The proposed sculpture design must include a base (with measurements and specifications) that can be safely and securely attached to the 4” thick concrete pad.
+- The proposed sculpture design must include a base (with measurements and specifications) that can be safely and securely attached to the 4’ x 4’ concrete pad, which is 4 inches thick.

-- Design must include visual detail(s) with specification notes of how the sculpture will be securely installed to the concrete pad as outlined above.
+- Design must include visual detail(s) with specification notes of how the sculpture will be securely installed to the 4 inch thick concrete pad.

 The use of environmentally friendly materials and finishes is encouraged.
 Sculpture materials and finishes should be: